 The TRM presents engineering equations for most measures.
 This approach is desirable because it conveys information clearly and transparently and is widely accepted in the industry.
 Unlike simulation model results, engineering equations also provide flexibility and the opportunity for users to substitute local, specific information for specific input values.
 Furthermore, the parameters can be changed in TRM updates to be applied in future years as better information becomes available.

 One limitation is that some interactive effects between measures are not automatically captured.
 Because we cannot know what measures will be implemented at the same time with the same customer, we cannot always capture the interactions between multiple measures within individual measure characterizations.
 However, interactive effects with different end-uses are included in individual measure characterizations whenever possible.
 For instance, waste heat factors are included in the lighting characterizations to capture the interaction between more-efficient lighting measures and the amount of heating and/or cooling that is subsequently needed in the building.
 By contrast, no effort is made to account for interactive effects between an efficient air conditioning measure and an efficient lighting measure, because it is impossible to know the specifics of the other measure in advance of its installation.

 For custom measures and projects where a bundle of measures is being implemented at the same time, these kinds of interactive effects should be estimated.
+Interactive effects between measures should be captured sequentially in accordance with best practice with respect to building science.
+For example: when building HVAC and envelope improvements are made at the same time, envelope improvement savings should be calculated first using the existing HVAC in the calculation, and the HVAC improvement savings should be calculated second assuming that the envelope improvements have already been made and the new installed HVAC capacity reflects the lower heating and cooling loads.

 Electrification and Fossil Fuel Baselines (Public Act 102-0662)